BESS Workgroup

 configured on a per-Ethernet Segment per-Ethernet-Segment basis, and it is normally

 configured from the management plane.
-The Preference value MAY
+The Preference preference value MAY

 also be dynamically changed based on the use of local policies